canada-ca/digital-playbook-guide-numerique/docs/en/views.md

 Section tags are mainly used for dataset generation and filtering.
 Each of these tags should only be used to identify sections or containers of the specified type.

 <!-- markdownlint-disable MD032 -->
-- <code>dpgn-section-overview</code>: Contains the Playbook overview
+- ``dpgn-section-overview``: Contains the Playbook overview
-- <code>dpgn-section-standard</code>: Contains a standard
+- ``dpgn-section-standard``: Contains a standard
-- <code>dpgn-section-intro-standard</code>: Contains the introduction for the current standard
+- ``dpgn-section-intro-standard``: Contains the introduction for the current standard
-- <code>dpgn-section-guidelines</code>: Contains a list of links to the guidelines within the current standard
+- ``dpgn-section-guidelines``: Contains a list of links to the guidelines within the current standard
-- <code>dpgn-section-guidelines-related</code>: Contains a list of links to the guidelines that are within other standards but related to the current standard
+- ``dpgn-section-guidelines-related``: Contains a list of links to the guidelines that are within other standards but related to the current standard
-- <code>dpgn-section-guideline</code>: Contains a guideline for the current standard
+- ``dpgn-section-guideline``: Contains a guideline for the current standard
-- <code>dpgn-section-intro-guideline</code>: Contains the introduction for the current guideline
+- ``dpgn-section-intro-guideline``: Contains the introduction for the current guideline
-- <code>dpgn-section-checklist</code>: Contains the checklist(s) for the current guideline
+- ``dpgn-section-checklist``: Contains the checklist(s) for the current guideline
-- <code>dpgn-section-guides</code>: Contains links to the implementation guides for the current guideline
+- ``dpgn-section-guides``: Contains links to the implementation guides for the current guideline
-- <code>dpgn-section-solutions</code>: Contains links to the reusable solutions for the current guideline
+- ``dpgn-section-solutions``: Contains links to the reusable solutions for the current guideline
-- <code>dpgn-section-similar</code>: Contains links to similar ressources for the current guideline {: .lst-spcd}
+- ``dpgn-section-similar``: Contains links to similar ressources for the current guideline {: .lst-spcd}
 <!-- markdownlint-enable MD032 -->

 **Special tags:**

 <!-- markdownlint-disable MD032 -->
-- <code>dpgn-data-ignore</code>: Content should be ignored when generating the dataset {: .lst-spcd}
+- ``dpgn-data-ignore``: Content should be ignored when generating the dataset {: .lst-spcd}
 <!-- markdownlint-enable MD032 -->